vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/4.account-management-statements/LDAP.md

 # Integrating LDAP

-This document describes how to connect **Nebula Graph** to a LDAP server for authentication and authorization (only available with the Enterprise Edition).
+This document describes how to connect **Nebula Graph** to a LDAP server for authentication (only available with the Enterprise Edition).

 ## About LDAP Integration

 LDAP integration allows you to share user identity information and passwords defined in LDAP with **Nebula Graph**.
-You can also assign roles for LDAP users or across an entire LDAP group rather than configuring **Nebula Graph** users individually.

-## Installing LDAP
+## Installing LDAP Plugin

 1. Build the LDAP server and insert the corresponding record.